LocalSpook/zcrc/README.md

 compile versus run time, and header versus module.
 To test just the header, run `./build/bin/tests --section header`.
 To test just the module, run `./build/bin/tests --section module`.

+To build the benchmarks, add `-DCRC_BENCHMARK=ON`.
+The benchmarking framework is also Catch2, and the resulting binary will be `build/bin/benchmarks`.

 ## Miscellaneous